 If you don’t naturally have a good internal clock, you need external ones.
 Here are 3 Macintosh ones, but I’m sure there are similar ones (probably not as well designed of courses) for Windows too.
 It’s not a complete solution for internet addiction, but it’s a start, they give you a chance to get up and STEP AWAY FROM THE COMPUTER.
 Which of course is the first step.

 Timeout is another such program and it’s freeware.
-Looks like it does everything coffee break does and more. you can play a diferent sound, run an Automator workflow, AppleScript, or application at the start and/or end of each break.
+Looks like it does everything coffee break (RIP) did and more. you can play a different sound, run an Automator workflow, AppleScript, or application at the start and/or end of each break.

 so you can have it pause iTunes and play a short soothing piece of music at the start of a break, then a buzzer and resume iTunes when the break is over.

 looks like you can do similar things as coffee break and it adds a timer for routine activities like doing yoga, Qigong or TaiChi.
 You can set how long you do warrior pose and what sound you want to start and end it with.